-The first CTF accounts matured in September 2020.
-Since then, only approximately 20% of matured policies have been paid out / transferred to a separate Sheffield Mutual policy, with the rest still held in a matured CTF account.
-One of the difficulties of these policies is ensuring all policyholder data is accurate, given the long term nature of the CTF, but our CTF team has sent communications to all maturing account holders and aimed to improve engagement to ensure that all savings are handled in line with how the policyholder would like their investment to be dealt with at the age of 18.
+Since the first maturities in September 2020, only approximately 23% of matured policies have been paid out / transferred to a separate Sheffield Mutual policy, with the rest still held in a matured CTF account.
+This is an improvement on last year when 20% had been paid out - our CTF team has sent communications to all maturing account holders and aimed to improve engagement to ensure that all savings are handled in line with how the policyholder would like their investment to be dealt with at the age of 18.
 All policyholders are urged to contact us should their details change or they wish to discuss CTF related issues.

-On maturity, the policyholder has a number of options, including remaining invested with us in our adult Investment ISA, claiming the money or keeping the money held within a 'matured CTF' account until they're ready to decide.
+On maturity, the policyholder has a number of options, including remaining invested with us in our adult Investment ISA or Sustainable ISA, claiming the money or keeping the money held within a 'matured CTF' account until they're ready to decide.

 Year ending Number of CTF accounts (Incl. matured) Fund due to policyholders (£'m)

-31.12.20 63,077 37.42

 31.12.21 62,766 43.35

 31.12.22 62,429 43.25

+31.12.23 61,725 45.72